What is Roofing Underlayment, and Why do You Need it?

 What is roofing underlayment?

-Roofing underlayment is a water-resistant or waterproof barrier material that is installed directly onto your roof deck.
-It is applied under all other roofing materials as an added layer of protection from severe weather.
+Roofing underlayment is a water-resistant or waterproof barrier material installed directly onto your roof deck.
+It’s applied under all other roofing materials as an added layer of protection from severe weather such as rain, wind, and snow.

-There are three main types of roofing underlayment:
+There are three main types of roofing underlayment used under roof materials:

 - Asphalt-saturated felt

-- Non-bitumen synthetic underlayment.
-This is also known as “synthetic underlayment.”
+- Non-bitumen synthetic underlayment (also known as “synthetic underlayment”).

 - Rubberized asphalt underlayment